brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 [Table of Contents](#table-of-contents)

-# Step 12: Add Palette to the All Palettes on One Page Markdown Page
+# Step 12: Add Palette to the "All Palettes on One Page" Markdown Page

 <!-- TODO: Put in instructions -->